 Let the California School of Professional Psychology Guide Your Career Goals

 If you’re a psychologist looking to make a change, the California School of Professional Psychology is here to help.
 Our doctoral respecialization program in clinical psychology allows students with a doctorate in another area of psychology to respecialize and pursue licensure as a clinical psychologist.
 Curriculum is specialized to each student, and most complete their programs in two years.3

 If you’re looking for a short-term commitment, CSPP also offers graduate certificate programs that allow psychologists to enhance their skillset in preparation for a new career.

 Looking for a complete career overhaul?
 If you’re thinking about a pursuing a new line of practice in psychology, CSPP has a program for you.
 From clinical psychology to marriage and family therapy to organization development, we offer a wide range of graduate psychology programs at our California campus as well as online.
-We offer some of the field’s most popular areas of study.
+We offer some of the field's most popular areas of study.